dmbarbour/awelon/AboutABC.md

 ## Capabilities and Securable Side Effects

-In ABC, side-effects (observation or influence outside the environment) must be expressed through capabilities.
-A 'capability' is a value that tightly couples access to an effect and authority for it.

 For code executing within a single machine, a capability might have no syntactic representation.
 However, Awelon project is designed for distributed systems programming, and ABC is designed for streaming.
 On occasion, it is necessary to map a capability to some secure text.
 When serialized within ABC, a capability looks like: